Living rural in the city is great – you can do it, too.

 So the ones that are buzzing around your barbeque?
 Consider cutting them a break, as they can’t help it – they’re hungry, and at least they escaped a potentially unpleasant death at the hands of unwelcoming relatives.

-I’d recommend putting out a dish of extra-sweet aromatic fruit on a table not too far from what you’re planning to eat.
-Don’t panic when they visit you, just lightly wave them away.
-If wasps can recognize individual faces (and Polistes fuscates can), they’ll probably be able to estimate the difference between food that’s being guarded by humans, and food that no one bothers them if they enjoy it.
+I recommend putting out a dish of extra-sweet aromatic fruit on a table not too far from what you’re planning to eat.
+Don’t panic when they buzz you, just blow at them, or lightly wave them away.
+If wasps can recognize individual faces (and Polistes fuscates can), they’ll probably be able to see the difference between the food that we guard, vs. food that no one interferes with.

-Bonus in that the fruit could be left out for other beneficial insects to enjoy.
+Bonus in that you could leave the fruit out for other beneficial insects to enjoy.
 Like bees and even butterflies, if you’re lucky.

 Wasps aren’t interested in stinging you, and you can avoid being stung simply by not being a threat to them, or acting threatened by them.
 Most stings happen when we’re not being watchful and we stumble into nest or into a single wasp at the wrong time – like the time I grabbed a weeping willow frond, only at a location where a wasp was feeding or resting.
 Ow.
 That one hurt.